ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 ~~~~
 {:#fig-comp-tree title="Components Subtree"}

-For state data like "admin-state", "oper-state", and so on, this document considers that they are related to device hardware management, not network-wide inventory.
+For state data like "admin-state", "oper-state", and so on, this document considers that they are related to device hardware management, not network inventory.
 Therefore, they are outside of the scope of this document.
 Same for the sensor-data, they should be defined in some other performance monitoring data models instead of the inventory data model.

 ### Hardware Components